SoFish1/US-Tresury-data-visualizer/README.md

 # Description of the project
-This project aims to run a website that scrapes the US treasury daily financial data from the website [1], and to show them to logged users as time series plots.
+This project aims to run a website that scrapes the US treasury daily financial data from the [website](https://fsapps.fiscal.treasury.gov/dts/issues/collapsed), and to show them to logged users as time series plots.

 The employed stack is the following:
 - Frontend : ReactJS